Appeals Defense Lawyer Peoria, IL

 Hire a Team of Former Prosecutors to File Your Appeal

-When you come to Johnson Law Group, you are not just getting the assistance of one Peoria criminal defense attorney—you are enlisting the support of an entire team.
+When you come to Johnson Law Group, you are not just getting the assistance of one Peoria appeals attorney—you are enlisting the support of an entire team.
 We understand that virtually no case is too complicated when we put our heads together and attack our goal from all possible angles.
 By helping you every step of the way and keeping you up to speed, you can feel confident that your appeal is being handled correctly and in a timely manner.

 Learn more about how a writ or appeal may help you by contacting our firm today.